 Rainy day?
 Commune with the resident lovebirds inside Bloedel Conservatory’s tropical dome or take a couples’ culinary class at Dirty Apron Cooking School.
 For a grand finale, hop a ferry to Bowen Island, hike up Mount Gardner and pop the question overlooking a heart-stopping ocean panorama.

-Splash the cash: Let your love soar on a breathtaking scenic float plane tour with Harbour Air.
+Where to splash the cash: Let your love soar on a breathtaking scenic floatplane tour with Harbour Air.

 Cheap date?
 Read romantic books together in the lofty new roof garden at downtown’s Vancouver Public Library – A Room with a View recommended.